People under 18

-Whether they’re an employee or worker can also affect their rights.
+Whether they're legally classed as an employee or worker can also affect their rights.

-Working hours and rest breaks for workers aged 16 or 17
+Working hours and rest breaks for young workers

 They must also have, as a minimum: